 All students who achieve their target will receive a certificate and a text home.
 The top 10 readers in each year group will be displayed on the LRC noticeboard.
 The top tutor group (those with the greatest number of students who meet their targets) will also be displayed and will receive a trophy to keep in their tutor room until the next half term.

 Care of Books

 Your child’s reading book is part of the equipment needed for school each day and should be in their bag at all times.
-A code may be issued for lack of equipment.
-If your child loses or damages their library book, you will be asked to pay the replacement cost of the book.
+If your child loses or damages their library book, you will be asked to pay for the cost of a new copy.